uprtcl/js-uprtcl/README.md

 # \_Prtcl

-##  :warning: A large refactoring of the project is undergoing and most packages are now obsolete.
-Please bear with us until we update the documentation.
-Thanks :)
+💔 Unfortunately this project only reached the stage of prototype.
+We faced technical issues that were out of our reach and had to move on.

-### If you want to learn more, you can reach us at our [Discord server](https://discord.gg/QRt6WdyGNx).
+If you would like to learn more about our approach, check our [documentation site](https://uprtcl.github.io/js-uprtcl/guide/) or reach us at our [discord server](https://discord.gg/QRt6WdyGNx).

+Keep strong and keep building 💪!